• Art Magazine

 To put an end to the chaos, he finally decided to clear out as much as possible from his studio, thus forcing himself to have only the bare necessities at hand.

 This resulted in fewer opportunities for clutter or piles of trash in his studio.
-While chaos still increases during his work, the artist now schedules a dedicated organizing day before it becomes critical.
+While chaos still increases during his work, the artist now schedules a dedicated organization day before it becomes critical.
 On this day, he sorts and discards items he no longer needs.

 10. Keep things tidy and clean up regularly